 The intention of this policy is to maintain best practices in applying transfer credits and to ensure the academic integrity of Health Science Center academic programs.

 Senate Bill 111 from the 79th Regular Session of the Texas Legislature (TEC 51.968) requires all Texas public colleges and universities adopt a policy regarding the awarding of academic credit to entering students who have completed a “post secondary level program” while still in high school.
 Those programs include Advanced Placement (AP) courses, College Level Examination Program (CLEP), and the International Baccalaureate Diploma (IBD).
 House Bills 133 and 1170 (TEC 51.3041) require all institutions of higher education to award course credit toward a degree for students’ completion of certain military training.

-In the “Principles and Philosophy of Accreditation,” under the Standards for All Educational Programs, The Southern Association of Colleges and Schools (SACS) requires that the institution has a defined and published policy for evaluating, awarding, and accepting credit for transfer, experiential learning, advanced placement, and professional certificates. . .”
+In the “Principles and Philosophy of Accreditation,” under the Standards for All Educational Programs, The Southern Association of Colleges and Schools (SACSCOC) requires that the institution has a defined and published policy for evaluating, awarding, and accepting credit for transfer, experiential learning, advanced placement, and professional certificates. . .”